 Click here to see our active Discovery portfolio.

-- Going forward, the Blood Cancer Discoveries Grant Program (BCDG) will be simply called Discovery Grant Program (DGP).
+- The Blood Cancer Discoveries Grant Program (BCDG) is now simply called Discovery Grant Program (DGP).
 This name change will only affect grantees activated after October 1, 2023

 Examples of projects of potential interest include:

 - cellular activities that underlie the behavior and vulnerabilities of blood cancer cells including phenomena or processes such as clonal evolution, autophagy, unique metabolic vulnerabilities, inflammation/inflammasomes, DNA damage responses, organellar changes, and poorly understood cellular regulatory mechanisms